(Last Updated On: July 19, 2019)

 - It should cause us to look for answers and resolutions

 - It may stir up our passions and produce change

 - It may cause us to help others as a result

 - It may teach us how to manage our feelings in the midst of conflict

 People will disappoint us, say things that hurt and abandon us for various reasons.
 Some are valid and some are concocted but it doesn’t matter.
 We are stuck with ourselves anyway, so we better get used to being our own best friend in this regard.
-However, it is in times like these that we should examine ourselves and see whether there is anything in us that needs changing or improved on.
+However, it is in times like these, that we should examine ourselves to see if there is anything in us that needs changing.
 I am saying, rather than become upset, seek to become a better person as a result of these experiences.

 Do not become resentful, rather, understand that this is a part of life.
 People will come and go for different reasons.
 Do not beat up on yourself trying to determine who’s at fault and what went wrong.
 Accept that it has happened, learn from the experience, forgive and move on, your future depends on it.

 If every time someone offended us we were to react in anger, imagine the valuable time wasted with negative thoughts.
 This would also result in us lashing out at the innocent in the process.
 Not to mention the unproductive, psychological and physical damage we would be doing to ourselves as well.
 Is it worth it?